inversion-api/inversion-engine/README.md

 Groups of Users can be created at the Account level and each Group can be given Roles and Permissions that the Users inherit.
-In this way, you could create a functional "Admin" Group (different from Administrtor Role) and give that Group all of the Permissions required and then assign Users to that Admin Group.
+In this way, you could create a functional "Admin" Group (different from Administrtor Role) and give that Group all of the Permissions desired and then assign Users to that Admin Group.

-### Access / Login / Sessions

-Each Api defines one or more Endpoints.
-If authentication is going to be used, at least one of the Endpoints must be configured with an Action that handles authentication.
-See AuthHandler.
+### Authentication

-As far as the framework is concerned, authentication involves populating a User object with their entitled Roles and Permissions placing the User object on the Request.
+As far as the framework is concerned, authentication involves populating a User object with their entitled Roles and Permissions and placing the User object on the Request.
 Session management, barer tokens etc. are left up to the handler implementation.
+Authentication does not consider Rolls and Permissions it just validates the username/password.

 AuthHandler is the default authentication provider.
 It currently supports HTTP basic auth along with, username/password query string params and session tokens.
 Additionally if an application chooses to provide a JWT signed with a User's secretKey, the roles and permissions defined in the JWT will become the roles and permissions assigned to the User for that request and any roles and permissions defined in the DB will not be used.

+If you want to secure your Api, you have to configure an instance of the AuthHandler (or create your own custom authentication handler) and map it to the desired Endpoints through an Action.

 Failing Authentication should return a 501 Unauthorized HTTP response code.
+(There is a longstanding gripe with HTTP status codes that 501 should be called something other than 'Unauthorized' because generally elswehere in software development authorization (see below) is the process of determining if a users can access requrested resources, NOT validating a users credentials.)

-### Roll & Permission Based Authorization
+### Authorization

-After a users has been successfully logged in, the Request User object will be populated with the Role and Permission obejects assigned to the user.

-Acl objects can be set on the Api to declare different combinations of roles and privildges that Users must have to access different method/path combinations.

-The AclHandler (or a developer provided customization/substitute) can be configured on an Action perform the actual work of comparing the current request to the users roles and permissions.

-Acl objects can be ordered through their "order" field.
-They are processed by AclHandler in sort order.
+Authorization is managed by the AclHandler.
+If you want to use Role and Permission based authorization you must configure an instance of the AclHandler (or create your own implementation) and associate it to the desired Endpoints through an Action.

+The AclHandler matches configured AclRules objects against the Url path and HTTP method of the request.

-The first rule to "allow" access wins.
-If no rule allows access, then a 403 is thrown.
+AclHandler processes AclRules in sorted order and the first rule to allow access "wins".
+If no rule allows access, then a 403 Forbidden HTTP status code is returned.